 A book on foot health facts, myths & fables emerges

 A bit of back story…

 I was invited to speak in Israel.
-It was here that the myths, facts and fables really started to take shape amongst a mixed group of professionals – podiatrists, orthopaedic surgeons and dermatologists.
-I have built on these with time and what was a small book has grown after my manuscript lay dormant.
-The reason for a dedicated book on foot health is because most books on simple foot health are written by non-foot specialists.
+Here, the myths, facts and fables started to take shape amongst a mixed group of professionals – podiatrists, orthopaedic surgeons and dermatologists.
+I have built on these with time, and what was a small book has grown after my manuscript lay dormant.
+The reason for a dedicated book on foot health is that non-foot specialists write most books on simple foot health.
 FACT and EVIDENCE always make us interested especially if humour is used.
 How does the reader navigate between good and bad advice, positive and negative, sales pitch and the genuine article?
 We need to pick our way through those myths or fiction passed from generation to generation to arrive at the facts.
-There are plenty of books written by people who want to share their personal philosophy and charge a big buck.
-You cannot fix bunions with exercise or yoga -but you may feel better for relaxing!
+Plenty of books are written by people who want to share their personal philosophy and charge a big buck.
+You cannot fix bunions with exercise or yoga -but you may feel better relaxing!
 This is NOT a TEXTBOOK on feet, but it takes you into the world of foot science and podiatry.

 Who should read this book?

 This book is a foot health education resource with a twist.
 Anyone and everyone with an interest in feet and foot health, but the content is aimed at the lay reader who wants more, a prospective career student wondering if the foot is really an ugly part of the body with an uninspiring career.
 Why is podiatry so hidden from the public?